macks22/swe-notes/design-patterns.md

 ### Applicability

 1. Parameterize objects by an action to perform
-    1.1 Commands are an OO replacement for callbacks
+    1. Commands are an OO substitute for callbacks
-2. Specify, queue, and execute requests at different times 2.1 Command object can have lifetime independent of original request
+2. Specify, queue, and execute requests at different times
+    1. Command object can have lifetime independent of original request
 3. Support undo; command can store state for reversal and a history of commands can be used to reverse one or more at a time.
-    3.1 Usually need extra methods, such as load, store, unexecute, etc.
+    1. Usually need extra methods, such as load, store, unexecute, etc.
 4. Architect a transaction-oriented system.

 ### Consequences